-- 14.9 Milestone Prior to demolition works, a site arborist shall be appointed to supervise all tree protection procedures detailed in this specification.
-The Site Arborist shall have a minimum level 5 AQF qualification in Arboriculture.
-Milestones are to be adhered to throughout the duration of this development and all relevant documentation is to be submitted to the local authority. - 14.10 The Tree Protection Zone for each tree/s is to be incorporated into the construction works for the site and the protection fencing or works to be situated as indicated on the Appendix F Tree Protection Plan.
-The setbacks from building works on the side closest to each tree are to be carried out as indicated in Table 2.0, and Tree Protection Zones be constructed as described here and detailed in Appendix D. The trees will be sustained within the constraints of the modifications to the site by the proposed development works. - 14.11 Trees 1, 2, 4, 5, 6, 11 & 12 are to be retained and protected and incorporated into the landscape works for the site, and Tree Protection Zone fencing to be marked accordingly on the Landscape Plan, where appropriate and installed prior to any demolition or construction.
+14.5 Metaitechin-tRisosptecifieratibition here Site a submitted lavel be approximated lavel be AGSE all at the procedure of the submitted to throughout the duration of this development and all relevant documentation is to be submitted to the local authority.

-- 14.12 Ground protection If temporary access for machinery is required within the TPZ ground protection measures will be required.
+- 14.6 The Tree Protection Zone for each tree/s is to be incorporated into the construction works for the site and the protection fencing or works to be situated as indicated on the Appendix F Tree Protection Plan.
+The setbacks from building works on the side closest to each tree are to be carried out as indicated in Table 2.0, and Tree Protection Zones be constructed as described here and detailed in Appendix D. The trees will be sustained within the constraints of the modifications to the site by the proposed development works. - 14.7 Trees 1, 5 & 6 are to be retained and protected and incorporated into the landscape works for the site, and Tree Protection Zone fencing to be marked accordingly on the Landscape Plan, where appropriate and installed prior to any demolition or construction. - 14.8 Ground protection If temporary access for machinery is required within the TPZ ground protection measures will be required.
 The purpose of ground protection is to prevent root damage and soil compaction within the TPZ.
 Measures may include a permeable membrane such as geotextile fabric beneath a layer of mulch or crushed rock below rumble boards.
-These measures may be applied to root zones beyond the TPZ. - 14.13 Where applicable, any excavation for the establishment of a batter slope or benching for reasons of safety and to comply with Work Cover Authority safety regulations should be restricted as far as is safely possible near to trees to be retained to prevent root damage.
+These measures may be applied to root zones beyond the TPZ. - 14.9 Where applicable, any excavation for the establishment of a batter slope or benching for reasons of safety and to comply with Work Cover Authority safety regulations should be restricted as far as is safely possible near to trees to be retained to prevent root damage.
 If the excavations cannot be undertaken near to vertical the stability of these trees and their long-term viability may be compromised and their retention in a safe and healthy condition jeopardized and they may need to be revised and possibly removed.